christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 We recommend that you should try to go for strong consistency, apply different discussed techniques (sharding/partitioning, partial replication... etc) and then work your way down the consistency levels until your system satisfies the practical (!) requirements, as theoretical considerations often do not manifest in real world applications.
 TODO cite again many of the strong consistent but HA and low latency systems we have discussed throughout the work

-TODO out-of-order: Violates strong consistency (not from the point of view of the event store, but from the point of view of client applications expecting a reliable stream of events); maybe allow to choose two consistency levels: strong consistency with exceptional out-of-order and "actual strong consistency"?
+TODO out-of-order: Violates strong consistency (not from the point of view of the event store, but from the point of view of client applications expecting a reliable stream of events); maybe allow to choose two consistency levels: strong consistency with additional out-of-order and "actual strong consistency"?

+There is a few recent literature with interesting approaches to state machine replication for streams, such as building the replication layer itself on top of a stream processing engine [@lawniczak2021stream].
+We recommend to keep track of the literature and research here, since this is a relatively young area.

 #### Multiple Consistency Levels